Custard Cream Filled Tropical Fruit Tart

 There are so many ways you can make a fruit tart.
 You can add more flavors and toppings.
 Here are a few ideas:

-Vanilla custard: Plain vanilla custard is always a winner.
+Vanilla Custard: Plain vanilla custard is always a winner.
 Nothing can go wrong with it.
-If you love vanilla’s flavor, you can focus on it by adding a little more.
+If you love vanilla’s flavor, you can enhance it by adding a little more.

-Lemon curd: How about making a lemon curd instead of a custard.
-It is also super easy to make, and the lemon flavor is on spot.
+Lemon Curd: How about making a lemon curd instead of custard?
+It is also super easy to make, and the lemon flavor is on point.

-Chocolate filling : If you want to satisfy your love for chocolate, you can prepare its filling and fill the fruit tarts within.
-Do not forget to use strawberries with the chocolate filling.
+Chocolate Filling: If you want to satisfy your love for chocolate, you can prepare a chocolate filling and use it in the fruit tarts.
+Don’t forget to add strawberries—they pair perfectly with chocolate.

-Nuts : aside from adding fresh fruits, you can also add raisins and nuts to a fruit tart.
+Nuts: Aside from adding fresh fruits, you can also add raisins and nuts to a fruit tart.
 It will bring a crunchy element to the tarts.
 Try it!
-I am sure you will love it.
+I’m sure you’ll love it.

 Want to save this recipe?